saivamsikaruturi/vamsilabs-dev-notes-main/docs/capTheorem.md

 *Master-Slave*

-* When there is some partition issue , then there will be no consistence then only AP.
+* When there is some partition issue, then there will be no consistence then only AP.
 * When one node is down, then there is no Availability , then only CP.

 ![databaseissues.PNG](databaseissues.PNG)